MotoMatt5040/transcriber/ReadMe.md

 Verify that your GPU is CUDA compatible at https://developer.nvidia.com/cuda-gpus

 You will need to have Visual Studio installed to use the CUDA Toolkit.
-You can download Visual Studio Community 2019 at https://visualstudio.microsoft.com/vs/
+You can download Visual Studio at https://visualstudio.microsoft.com/vs/

 If you are using an NVIDIA GPU, you may need to install the CUDA Toolkit at https://developer.nvidia.com/cuda-toolkit-archive